Greed (Swans album): Background

-Certain tracks utilize drum machines.
+Certain tracks utilize drum machines instead of conventional drumming.
 The lead instrument on "Fool" is a grand piano.
 "Money Is Flesh" uses a synthesizer.

 The first CD issue contained the "Time Is Money (Bastard)" single as bonus tracks.
 A later compilation released in 1992, Greed / Holy Money, combined Greed (barring "Fool" and "Money Is Flesh", however "Fool (#2)" and "Money Is Flesh (#2)" were listed as these, respectively) and Holy Money (barring "A Screw (Holy Money)", though "A Screw (Holy Money) (Mix)" was listed as this), as well as the entirety of the A Screw EP and an abridged version of "Time Is Money (Bastard) (Mix)" (listed as "Time Is Money (Bastard)") from the "Time Is Money (Bastard)" single.
 This compilation, with its entirely re-organized track list, saw re-issue in 1999 in the double-disc set Cop/Young God / Greed/Holy Money, which included the Cop album and Young God EP.